kbss-cvut/termit-web/_pages/tutorial.markdown

 Advanced tutorial and documentation describing all tools in TermIt is under construction.

 ## Sandbox
 The page <a href="https://kbss.felk.cvut.cz/termit-demo">https://kbss.felk.cvut.cz/termit-demo</a> contains a live demo version of TermIt.
-It allows various levels of access based on the user permission:
+It allows various levels of access based on the user role:

-* No account -- it is possible only to browse data, it is not possible to edit term or vocabularies, show documents or other sources.
+* Guest -- it is possible only to browse data, it is not possible to edit term or vocabularies, show documents or other sources.
 Functionality is very limited.
-This Regime shall serve to the public to view the data.
+This regime serves to the public to view the data.
-* Reader account -- readers may browse vocabularies, terms and sources.
+* Reader -- readers may browse vocabularies, terms and sources.
 They can see additional details of terms and vocabularies, show definition of a term in a document and comment.
 They cannot edit or create new terms or vocabularies.
 This regime serves for users from within the organization that want to comment the work.
-If you register to the live demo, this is the type of account you get.
-* Editor account -- users have a full rights to browse, edit and create terms, vocabularies and sources and can also annotate documents.
-This regime is determined to the domain experts perfectly knowing the data.
-They are usually main creators of the vocabulary.
-This type of account must be granted by administrator.
+* Editor -- users have full rights to browse, edit and create terms, vocabularies and sources and can also annotate documents.
+This regime is intended for domain experts.
+They are usually the main creators of the vocabularies.
+This role must be granted by an administrator.
+If you register to the live demo, this is the role you will get.
-* Administrator account -- administrator has full access to all features, including assigning roles of other users and creating new users.
+* Administrator -- administrator has full access to all features, including assigning roles of other users and creating new users.

 We recommend installing a local instance of TermIt (use guide in <a href="/install">tab Install</a>).